Therapy Services for Couples & Relationships

 In couples therapy, we will work together to first understand the factors and patterns that have led your relationship to where it is, and then use techniques that help you step back as a couple and create new patterns together.

-I am certified in Integrative Behavioral Couple Therapy (IBCT), a couples therapy approach focused on balancing acceptance and change in the relationship.
+I am certified in Integrative Behavioral Couple Therapy (IBCT), a scientifically-supported couples therapy approach focused on balancing acceptance and change in the relationship.
 IBCT focuses on thoughts, emotions, and behaviors in each partner, and the complex ways that partners influence one another.

 I also draw from Emotion-Focused Therapy (EFT), which explores how the deep roots of partners’ emotions can be both sources of pain and opportunities for reconnection.